MikeOfZen/Tactical-CAiR/README.md

  - Upload script to the Arduino (see configurtaion seetings below first)

  Configuration:
- - Settings are configure in the ventilator.h file
+ - Settings are configured in the ventilator.h file

 ```c++
 //Spreaker settings for the alarm